soverenio/docs/docs/administration/configuring-agent.md

 #### Heap usage by Kafka

 In our testing, Kafka was found to be somewhat heap-hungry.
 That's why we limited the heap usage separately from the main memory usage limits.
-You don't need to change it but here's what is set as a default:
+You don't need to change it but here's what is set as the default:

 ```shell
     env: